svgeesus/EuroMPE/Duophonic/Panel.md

 ![panel](./img/panel.png)

 Completely blank 24Hp panel (black anodizing, white infill, no holes at all) is $34.00 and with 4 mounting holes, $38.23.
+Current panel is **$116.55**

 ## Front jack spacing for duophonic output